rangertaha/messaging-patterns/basic/README.rst

 A Basic Example
 =================

 This example has three parts.
-The Producer, Queue, and the Consummer.
-The producer sends produces messages places them in the queue.
-The
+The Producer, Queue, and the Consumer.
+The producer sends/produces messages and places them in the queue.
+The queue is the RabbitMQ server and the consumer retrieves the message.

 .. image:: ../images/basic.png